PiggyGame/docs/README.md

 ## Welcome to Piggy Game

-Piggy Game is the game and finance base on [Newton](https://www.newtonproject.org)
+Piggy Game is the a game base on [Newton](https://www.newtonproject.org)

 ### Token Info